 The monthly exclusion, which is a specific dollar amount, remains the same and is not affected by increases in the recipient’s retirement benefit.
 The monthly exclusion will continue until there are no remaining payments on the account or until the total of all monthly exclusions on the account equals the member’s taxed contributions.

 Box 5 of the 1099-R, sent annually to recipients of retirement benefits, reflects the total of all monthly exclusions applied to a recipient’s benefits for the year.

-You have the right to choose whether you want federal income tax withheld from your monthly retirement benefit payments.
-You may want to review your decision on withholdings periodically.
-From year to year, the amount of federal tax being withheld from your benefit payments (if any) may change due to changes in the withholding tables provided by the IRS.
-Your original withholding choice will remain in effect until you file new tax withholding forms with KRS.
-Complete Form 6017 - Federal Income Tax Withholding Preference or change your withholdings online using our self service site.
-Your decision on income tax withholding is an important one, and you should discuss it with a qualified tax advisor.
+Retired members may choose whether they want federal income tax withheld from their monthly retirement benefit payments.
+Members are encouraged to review their withholdings periodically.
+From year to year, the amount of federal tax being withheld from benefit payments (if any) may change due to changes in the withholding tables provided by the IRS.
+A member's original withholding choice will remain in effect until a new tax withholding form is submitted to KPPA.
+To change withholdings, a member may:

 The Tax Reform Act of 1986 requires tax withholding from benefit payments if you are a U.S. citizen receiving your benefits in a foreign country.
 If you are not a U.S. citizen and are living in a foreign country, different income tax rules apply.

 Kentucky State Income Tax: